Contractor doctor: how can I renegotiate a smaller agency margin?

 Thanks for your question.

 From a legal standpoint there are no implications due to you finding out this information.
-The agent will be disappointed with their client, but will do nothing about it since they want to keep good relations with the people who pay them.
+The agent will be disappointed with their client, but that's all - they want to keep good relations with the people who pay them.

 The agent is the only party in the transaction who is interested in a high margin.
 Contractors certainly don't want it, and clients want their contractors to be happy and not leave due to an over zealous agent.
 Large companies often have fixed margins they agree with agencies to avoid this situation.

-In this case your best bet would be to enhance your sales and negotiation skills, then prepare and negotiate a good contract renewal.
+Going forward, your best bet would be to enhance your sales and negotiation skills, then prepare and negotiate a good contract renewal every time.

 Good luck.